Explore over 25,000 items digitized from the Special Collections and Archives collections.

 You can check to see if a specific folder or item has been digitized by searching the image identifier number (a unique number for each item digitized).
 To determine the part of the identifier you will search by, visit the inventory of the collection you’re interested in on OAC.
 When you find the folder you want, note down the 5 areas of the finding aid in the below screenshot, and combine them in order and separated by a dash.
 For the screenshot example, the string of numbers and letters you would arrive at would be: 002-1-d-01-06

-Next, go to: https://digital.lib.calpoly.edu/advanced-search, and change the Field to “Identifier”.
-Then insert the string from the last step into the Search terms box, adding a wildcard (asterisk) at the end, as seen in the below screenshot.
+Next, go to the Online Archive's advanced search page, and insert the string from the last step into the All Fields box, adding double quotation marks around the string, as seen in the below screenshot.

 Click “Search” and the items that have been digitized from that folder should appear.
 Note that there are many folders from which no items have been digitized, so a search with no results should not be unexpected.